Incline Dumbbell Chest Fly: How To Do, Muscles Worked

 6. Start the next repetition by untwisting the handles back to a neutral position, and continue until the set is completed.

-3. Dumbbell Incline Chest fly On Stability Ball
+3. Incline Dumbbell fly On Stability Ball

 It also helps you to improve your core stability and balance by making you balance on the ball while you do the exercise.

-Incline Dumbbell Chest fly On Stability Ball
+Incline Dumbbell fly On Stability Ball

 1. Start off by sitting on an exercise ball, gripping dumbbells in each hand.